hallzy/generate-vacation-schedules/README.md

 Download the project as a Zip file to your desktop.
 Unzip that file, and go into the folder.
 Cut the file called "possible-vacation-schedules", and paste it onto your desktop screen.
 You may delete the folder that the script was in now.

+*If you have previously done the above step, start here*

 Open a terminal and enter these commands: